reidmorrison/jruby-jms/README.md

 In order to connect to any broker the Client JMS application must create a connection.
 In traditional JMS a ConnectionFactory is used to create connections.
-In jruby-jms the JMS::Connection takes care of the complexities of dealing with the factory class, just pass the required parameters to Connection.new at it takes care of the rest.
+In jruby-jms the JMS::Connection takes care of the complexities of dealing with the factory class, just pass the required parameters to Connection.new and jruby-jms takes care of the rest.

 ### Queue

-A queue used for holding messages.
-The queue is defined prior to the message being sent and is used to hold the messages.
-The consumer does not have to be running in order to receive messages.
+A queue is used to hold messages.
+The queue must be defined prior to the message being sent and is used to hold the messages.
+The consumer does not have to be active in order to send messages.

 ### Topic